roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 Land prices won't drop to zero, people will still need land.
 Businesses will still receive investment, high return for high risk is attractive to many.

-Other thoughts:
+### Other thoughts:
-* I don't have anything against people who own land.
-If most of your income comes from work/business, you are still on the losing side of inflation.
+* I don't have anything against people who own land!
+* Even if you already own land, unless it's your primary source of inclome, you're still losing out to inflation.
 * Inflation is theft.
 Banks create money every time someone borrows from them and this is unfair!
-It keeps you working harder than you need to for less than you deserve.
 * Currently, businesses are expected to grow exponentially just to beat inflation, this is clearly unsustainable and drives environmental damage and harmful consumerism.
 Not all productive business is helping people.
 * Currently, crypto currency is driven by speculation and early adopters have an unfair advantage.
 This is a bad thing but it's only a one time problem, once they've spent it their unfair advantage is gone.
 * Land however, makes a constant return which can be used to buy more land.